“Is Naples safe?” When you have spent a lot of time in Naples, it is easy to answer that question with a resounding yes.

 If you take basic precautions, you will be completely fine in Naples, just like I was.
 A few safety suggestions are:

 - Try to blend in as much as possible.

 - Don’t wear expensive jewelry or have expensive cameras dangling from your neck.
 If you’re going to do that, you might as well just wear a big sandwich board that says “tourist!”

 - Be mindful of your bag and your personal belongings in crowded areas and when taking the Circumvesuviana trains on day trips from Naples

 - If walking with a backpack, wear both straps so that it cannot be easily snatched

-- Don’t walk alone at night, particularly in areas such as Museo, or around Garibaldi square.
-Be careful when walking down the narrow passageways and dimly lit alleys.
+- Don’t walk alone at night, particularly in areas such as Museo, or around Garibaldi square

 - Don’t carry tons of cash and try to minimise the amount of valuables that you carry with you.